-Inner-shell spectroscopy provides a singular way to study structure of molecules.
+Inner-shell spectroscopy provides a singular way to study the structure of molecules.
 While visible and ultraviolet spectra strongly depend on the overall structure of the molecular system, the orbitals involved in the inner-shell excitation processes are very localized and strongly resemble the orbitals of isolated atoms.
-This leads to relatively simple spectra, which have well defined regions concerning to each different element present in the system.
+This leads to relatively simple spectra, which have well-defined regions concerning each different element present in the system.

 If a molecule has two or more atoms of the same element in non-equivalent positions, changes in the energy spectrum and other molecular properties are expected and, in principle, they may be mapped to establish a relation connecting the different molecular environment to the measured property.

-In collaboration with experimentalists from the McMaster University and researchers from the Federal University of Rio de Janeiro, we investigated the inner-shell excitation induced by electron impact of the molecules listed bellow.
+In collaboration with experimentalists from the McMaster University and researchers from the Federal University of Rio de Janeiro, we investigated the inner-shell excitation induced by electron impact of the molecules listed below.

 |CH≡CH (acetylene)||C 1s||Ref|